AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/add-intake-column-to-board.md

    This example shows a filter for tasks from a specific project that are in the status of New or In Progress, and are assigned to me.

-   For details about building a filter, see the section “Create or edit a filter in the beta builder” in the article [Create or edit filters in Adobe Workfront](/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-filters.md).
+   For details about building a filter, see the section "Create or edit a filter in the beta builder" in the article [Create or edit filters in Adobe Workfront](/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-filters.md).

 1. Name the filter and click **Save**.